alanjames1987/Node.js-Best-Practices/README.md

 ### Use Exception Handling When Errors Can Be Thrown

-Most methods in Node will follow the "error first" convention, but some functions don't.
-These functions are not Node specific function, they instead come from JavaScript.
+Most methods in Node.js will follow the "error first" convention, but some functions don't.
+These functions are not Node.js specific function, they instead come from JavaScript.
 There are lots of functions that can cause exceptions.
 One of these functions is `JSON.parse` which throws an error if it can't parse a string into JSON.

 How do we detect this error without crashing our server?